How We are Empowering our Community and Four Things You Can Do to Empower Yours.

 Look forward to posts on topics such as homelessness, inclusive language and interviews with changemakers in our community.
 If you connected with our message on empowerment, the greatest compliment you can give us is to share this project with a friend and help us raise awareness.
 You can find our Facebook page here and our Instagram page here.

 If you are financially able, click the button below to purchase a product and help us empower our partners.
-Our latest set of products were created by three individuals overcoming homelessness.
-You can learn more about it below.
+You can check out all of our products below.